-- 13. Astonishingly, the same thing happened-again-during the 2022 Primary Election, when election officials mistakenly rejected her signature on her ballot for the second time.
+14. Astonishingly, the same thing happened-again-during the 2022 Primary Election, when election officials mistakenly rejected her signature on her ballot for the second time.
 When she submitted her ballot in that election, she was a U.S. citizen and a Washington resident, fully eligible to vote in the election; she selected her preferred candidates and sealed her ballot in the provided envelope, and signed and dated the ballot declaration.
 She then timely returned her ballot.
 In short, she did everything that was required of her to cast her ballot and exercise her fundamental right to vote.
-After learning that her signature had been rejected yet again, one was so frustrated that she did not even bother attempting to prove that election officials made a mistake in rejecting her ballot a second time. - 14.
-Ms. Escalante Martinez recently learned that, remarkably, for a third time in as many elections, election officials mistakenly rejected her signature on her ballot. - 15.
-Despite having her ballots rejected by election officials in the 2020 General Election, the 2022 Primary Election, and the 2022 General Election, Ms. Escalante Martinez plans to vote in future elections. - 16.
-Plaintiff Bethan Cantrell ("Ms. Cantrell") is a resident of King County, Washington.
+After learning that her signature had been rejected yet again, she was so frustrated that she did not even bother attempting to prove that election officials made a mistake in rejecting her ballot a second time.

+15. Ms. Escalante Martinez recently learned that, remarkably, for a third time in as many elections, election officials mistakenly rejected her signature on her ballot.

+16. Despite having her ballots rejected by election officials in the 2020 General Election, the 2022 Primary Election, and the 2022 General Election, Ms. Escalante Martinez plans to vote in future elections.

+17. Plaintiff Bethan Cantrell ("Ms. Cantrell") is a resident of King County, Washington.
 Ms. Cantrell has a chronic condition that makes writing and signing her name extremely uncomfortable.
 For this reason, she often signs her name on documents quickly and more simply as opposed to using her formal signature, which takes longer and is more involved.
 In the 2020 General Election, election officials mistakenly rejected her signature on her ballot.
 When she submitted her ballot in that election, she was a U.S. citizen and a Washington resident, fully eligible to vote in the election; she selected her preferred candidates and sealed her ballot in the provided envelope, and signed and dated the ballot declaration.
-She then timely returned her ballot.
+She then finely returned her ballot.
 In short, she did everything that was required of her to cast her ballot and exercise her fundamental right to vote.
 Despite having her ballot rejected by election officials in 2020, Ms. Cantrell voted in the 2022 General Election and plans to vote in future elections.

-- 17. Plaintiff Daisha Britt ("Ms. Britt") is a Black, Native American, and White resident of King County, Washington.
-Ms. Britt has a self-described "complicated signature," and she has had her signature mistakenly rejected by elections officials when she has tried to vote multiple times, including, most recently, in the 2020 General Election.
-When she submitted her ballot in each of those elections, she was a U.S. citizen and a Washington resident, fully eligible to vote in the election; she selected her preferred candidates and sealed her ballot in the provided envelope, and signed and dated the ballot declaration.
-She then timely returned her ballot.
-In short, she did everything that was required of her to cast her ballot and exercise her fundamental right to vote.
-But in each instance, her ballot was rejected.
-Despite having her ballots rejected by election officials in multiple elections, Ms. Britt plans to vote in future elections. - 18.
-Plaintiff Gabriel Berson, M.D. ("Dr. Berson") is a resident of King County, Washington and has been a pediatrician in the area for over 15 years.
+18. Plaintiff Gabriel Berson, M.D. ("Dr. Berson") is a resident of King County, Washington and has been a pediatrician in the area for over 15 years.
 As a pediatrician, Dr. Berson signs many documents every day.
-Dr. Berson signs his name several different ways on a regular basis. - 19.
-In the 2020 General Election, election officials mistakenly rejected Dr. Berson's signature on his ballot.
-When he submitted his ballot in that election, he was a

-U.S. citizen and a Washington resident, fully eligible to vote in the election; he selected his preferred candidates and sealed his ballot in the provided envelope, and signed and dated the ballot declaration.
+Dr. Berson signs his name several different ways on a regular basis.
+19. In the 2020 General Election, election officials mistakenly rejected Dr. Berson's signature on his ballot.
+When he submitted his ballot in that election, he was a U.S. citizen and a Washington resident, fully eligible to vote in the election; he selected his preferred candidates and sealed his ballot in the provided envelope, and signed and dated the ballot declaration.
 Dr. Berson returned his ballot before Election Day.
 In short, he did everything that was required of him to cast his ballot and exercise his fundamental right to vote.